c2gconsulting/node-piper/README.md

 ## Quick start

-1. You need to create an [Wit instance first](https://wit.ai/docs/console/quickstart).

-2. Install [Node.JS](http://nodejs.org/) on your computer.
+1. Install [Node.JS](http://nodejs.org/) on your computer.

-3. Setup your project
+2. Setup your project

     Create a new Node.JS app :